fc-ideas/idea-potential/README.md

 ### 8.6 Cross-cutting diagnosis

+Plainly: This subsection summarizes the common gaps across neurosymbolic families.

 Across the four families as typically implemented today, the following gaps recur under the assumptions above:

 1. **Weak $\mathbf{Q}$ and $\mathbf{R}$**: symbolic structure is injected but rarely extracted or revised back out canonically, so reusable abstractions do not accumulate.